 “They git fucked up the butt.”

 It was like a signal. with Wayne grabbing me from behind and Floyd tackling me from the front.
-We wrestled around, and although I was bigger than either of them, they soon had me pinned on my back.
+We wrestle around.
+Although I’m bigger than either of them, they soon have me pinned on my back.
 Wayne sits on my chest, while Floyd pulls down my jeans.